dotlang/language/README.md

 3. The type of the rvalue (What comes on the right side of `:=`), can be any possible data type including function.
 Refer to following sections for explanation of different available data types.
 4. If the rvalue is a struct (Refer to corresponding section for more info about struct), You can destruct it to it's elements using this keyword (Example 3 and 5).
 5. You can use placeholder symbol `_` to denote you are not interested in a specific value (Example 6).
+6. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
+7. You can use `_` as digit separator in number literals.

 **Examples**